ryt-frkw/Notepad-PyTk/README.md

 Notepad-PyTk has the ability to pre-save and load templates.
 You can save up to 5 templates for this feature.

-You can also set the Notepad-PyTk font and font size, background color, characters and cursors, templates, and language in `./files/config.json`.
+You can also set the Notepad-PyTk font and font size, background and characters and cursors color, templates, and language in `./files/config.json`.

 For more information on config.json, see Setting method.